davidpaps/london_travel/README.md

 Right click, and open the chrome Developer Tools by selecting `Inspect`.
 Clcik the `Console` tab at the top.
 You can then type in the following:

 ```
-*
+let travelCard = new TravelCard()
+station = new Station("Woodford", 1);
+stationTwo = new Station("Hampstead", 3);
+stationThree = new Station("Warren Street", 5);
 ```

 This will instantiate the objects needed for the program.
 You can then type in the following to action the objects accordingly:

 ```
-*
+travelCard.topUp(20)
+travelCard.touchIn(station)
+travelCard.touchOut(stationThree)
+travelCard.balance
+travelCard.journey
 ```

+You can then explore the saved journey history, spending, and see if a journey is incomplete or not.
+Useful messages will be displayed when a user 'touches in' and 'touching out', giving station and charge information.
+Errors will also be thrown if credit is added above the max cap or when insufficent funds are on the card when starting a journey.
+Charges are calculated between the zones of the station, with a max charge of £7.
+If a journey is not completed, the max charge will be used.

 ## Testing

 To run the test suite (Jasmine), follow the instructions above to open the SpecRunner.
-The Jasmine test suite will appear with \* passing tests and 100% coverage.
+The Jasmine test suite will appear with 29 passing tests and 100% coverage.

 ---